albertogg/albertogg.github.com/_posts/2013-07-13-scrollTo-Top-using-jQuery.md

 ---
 layout: post
 title: ScrollTo Top using jQuery and Font Awesome icon
+description: >
-description: Add a scrollTo Top with fixed button to your site using jQuery and Font Awesome.
+  Add a scrollTo Top with fixed button to your site using jQuery and Font Awesome.
+redirect_from:
+  - /wiki/scrollTo-Top-using-jQuery/
-category: wiki
+category: blog
-tag: wiki
+tag: blog
 ---
 {% highlight javascript %}
 $(function() {